josefsbreakfast/Polaris-Protocol/Fork_Taxonomy/☢️ shatterfork.md

 Used when the subject resists all other tines.

 ---
-⚠️ This fork wields a lot of danger, but it is easy to debug when you know how.
+⚠️ This fork wields a lot of power, but it is easy to squash when you know how.
 ---

 ## 🔧 Definition